Home/Advice/Gas and LPG in Europe

 MontenegroDish

 Autogas stations are thin on the ground.
-You will find a handful on the main routes but very little elsewhere.
-Plan each fill-up carefully, and always top up before heading inland.
+A handful on the main routes, very little elsewhere.
+Plan each fill-up carefully and top up before heading inland.

 LuxembourgACME

 Most stations stock Autogas and prices are low across the board.
-If your route takes you through Luxembourg, it is worth filling up here.
+If your route takes you through, it is worth filling up here.

 IrelandACME

-The Republic of Ireland uses ACME.
-Northern Ireland uses Bayonet, the same as mainland UK.
-Coverage across the Republic is limited, so check myLPG.eu before you travel.
-At many stations an attendant needs to unlock the pump for you, so do not expect to self-serve.
+The Republic uses ACME; Northern Ireland uses Bayonet, the same as mainland UK.
+Coverage across the Republic is limited, so check myLPG.eu.
+At many stations an attendant needs to unlock the pump.

-- Amazon UK.
+• Amazon UK.
 Fine for next-day delivery before a trip.
-Read reviews carefully though, as cheaper imports can have poorly machined threads that do not seal properly.
+Read reviews carefully, as cheaper imports can have poorly machined threads that do not seal properly.

 Can I exchange Calor gas bottles in Europe?